 6. The Construction Supervisor will decide what work is to be completed by the members each day.
-The members agree to perform the work assignments made by the supervisor.
+The members agree to perform the work assignments made by the Construction Supervisor.
 Any member who performs work not assigned by the supervisor may not receive credit for labor hours, at the discretion of the Construction Supervisor.
 The Construction Supervisor may ask a member who refuses to perform an assigned task to leave the job site.
 Continued refusal may result in implementation of Section VII of this agreement.
-A member may not work alone unless the task can safely be done alone and he/she has the consent of the Construction Supervisor.
+A member may not work alone unless the task can safely be done alone, and they have the consent of the Construction Supervisor.

-Any work by a member devoted exclusively toward that member's own house will not be credited toward the weekly work requirement, unless such work has been assigned or approved by the Construction Supervisor.
-(Mutual self-help of an organized work team is stressed, not individual home building.)
+Any work by a member devoted exclusively toward that member's own house will not be credited toward the weekly work requirement unless such work has been assigned or approved by the Construction Supervisor.
+(It is imperative that the Mutual Self-Help method of construction is followed.
+The program is designed to work for group building, not building one's individual property.)